Guess1m/ReportsPlus/README.md

 1. Download the `Server` from the <a href="https://github.com/Guess1m/ReportsPlus/releases">Releases</a> tab in Github.
 2. Move the contents of the ReportsPlus Server folder to the base GTA directory on the PC running GTA.
 This will move a folder named ReportsPlus to the base GTA directory.
+3. Go on duty in LSPDFR (Not required but i've had less issues)
-3. Open the ReportsPlusServer JAR.
+4. Open the ReportsPlusServer JAR.
 If there are issues, ensure the prerequisites are installed.
-4. The server will display your PC's local IPV4 address, which must be entered into the ReportsPlus application connection window.
+5. The server will display your PC's local IPV4 address, which must be entered into the ReportsPlus application connection window.
-5. Choose a port for the connection.
+6. Choose a port for the connection.
 If 5000 is in use, try 5001, 5002, etc. You will know the server is running if the connection window says "server started."
-6. Ensure the port and address match between the Server and ReportsPlus application.
+7. Ensure the port and address match between the Server and ReportsPlus application.
-7. **Use the help button on both applications for additional assistance.**
+8. **Use the help button on both applications for additional assistance.**

 ### Reports Plus Setup: (Instructions in download)